-- a.
-Final refinement of wording, and - b.
-Inclusion of a supporting financial plan. - 3.1 That the Committee confirms that it has read, understood and taken account of the Well-being Impact Assessment (Appendix B) as part of its consideration.
+- 3.1 It is recommended that, subject to any agreed changes, that Members approve the final draft of the Corporate Plan 2012-17 to enable the document to be translated and published. - 3.2 That the Committee confirms that it has read, understood and taken account of the Well-being Impact Assessment (Appendix IV) as part of its consideration.